TodWulff/V2.2526_Config/README.md

 -	Colorization of messages, by log filename (employed use of grcat on the host) - where each has a separate /home/user/pi/.grc/grcat_blah.conf file to apply color decorations to each log file's messages when rendered.
 Most are pretty benign (muting date/time visually, and applying a consistent color for the messages).
-However, the one for the trace log is a bit more dynamic in that the coloring is applied based on proc depth (denoted therein by way of backticks).
+However, the one for the trace log is a bit more dynamic in that the coloring is applied based on proc depth (denoted therein by way of back-ticks).
 The regex is, regardless, pretty easily understood.
 These grc_blah.conf files are too in the aforementioned archive.
 -	Lastly, I, being the strange man behind the curtain, decided that this wasn't enough automation and, as a fall back into bed with a long time lover, employed use of an AHK script to detect the MXT ssh sessions opening, netting automagic positioning and resizing of those terminal